IrinaNorro/OtherProjects/README.md

 - Rip_ajanvaraus_styles-css <br>

 In this web page project I designed a registration form.
 It is not perfect, this is my first web page.

+### Ryhmätyö PHP -WEB Page

+This is a school project made in group together with Saara Lehtimäki and Katja Ikonen.
+We designed a guest book for rental cottage.
+This project works around databases and PHP.
+Used also MySQL to create and store DataBase.
+We used also htAccess for safer Admin Access into web page.
+My part of the project:
+- index.php
+- LueTietokannasta.php
+- Virheilmoitus.html